endlessm/eos-image-builder/README.md

 specified in the form `branch-arch` rather than `arch-branch`.
 Likewise, this combination will come before a branch and platform combination.

-The image builder also supports host and checkout specific configuration with the following files read in this order:

-  * System config settings - `/etc/eos-image-builder/config.ini`
-  * Local build settings - `config/local.ini`
+System specific configuration is then loaded from `/etc/eos-image-builder/config.ini`.

+Next, a local tree of configuration can be loaded from `$localdir/config` if a local settings directory is specified with the `--localdir` option.
+The configuration loaded here is the same as in the `config` directory in the source tree.
+For example, `$localdir/config/defaults.ini` and `$localdir/config/branch/$branch.ini` will be loaded.

+For build specific settings, `config/local.ini` is then loaded from the source tree.

-Finally, there are 2 configuration files whose settings will be used during the build but not displayed in the saved configuration file:
+Finally, there are 3 configuration files whose settings will be used during the build but not displayed in the saved configuration file:

   * System private settings - `/etc/eos-image-builder/private.ini`
+  * Local private settings = `$localdir/config/private.ini`
-  * Local private settings - `config/private.ini`
+  * Checkout private settings - `config/private.ini`

 None of these files are required to be present, but the `defaults.ini` file contains many settings that are expected throughout the core of the